Sonukr/react-gitbook/lectures/01- react/16-intermission-state-lifecycle.md

 ## State Recap

-Now that you've wrapped up the Blog project for now, you should take a moment to review the component lifecycle diagram.
+Now that you've wrapped up the Blog project for now, you should take a moment to review the component lifecycle at a high level.

-#### LINK TO COMPONENT DIAGRAM HERE THANKYOU SUSI :D ####

 An example of a Post Component could be seen as follows: